bubasuma/yii2-simplechat/README.md

 }
 ```
 >Note: If you are using this extension in your frontend application, you can find the usage of widgets  in `index.twig`.

+###FAQ
+####Does this extension work with any template engines other than `twig`?
+Yes.
+Given that, the default render in `yii2` is `php`, you must indicate explicitly the extension part in view names.
+####Can I use this extension in a RESTful APIs?
+Yes, You can.
+####Can I use different template engines for rendering in server side and client side?
+Yes.
+But using the same template in both sides remains the best implementation.